Skip To Main Content

 (VERSION FRANÇAISE SUIT)

-In 21 events over the weekend, the Martlets collected 11 gold, eight silver and seven bronze medals.
-McGill finished first overall with 953.5 points, ahead of Ottawa (662), Montreal (535), Laval (485), Sherbrooke (338.5) and UQTR (89).
-All gold medalists automatically earned first-team all-star status, while silver medalists received second-team honours.
+In 21 events over the three-day competition, the Martlets collected 11 gold, eight silver and seven bronze medals.
+McGill finished first overall at the meet with 953.5 points, ahead of Ottawa (662), Montreal (535), Laval (485), Sherbrooke (338.5) and UQTR (89).

-McGrath, a six-foot sprinter from Pointe-Claire, Que., broke both school and RSEQ records in the 50 backstroke with a time of 27.47, lowering her previous league mark of 27.53.
+McGrath, a six-foot sprinter from Pointe-Claire, Que., broke both school and RSEQ records in the 50-metre backstroke with a time of 27.47, lowering her previous league mark of 27.53.
 The 19-year-old science freshman added gold in the 100 backstroke (1:00.30) and swam on three winning relays — the 4x50 medley (1:53.11), 4x100 medley (4:06.39) and 4x100 freestyle (3:45.84).
 She also placed second in the 200 backstroke (2:13.32).

-McGill also won the 4x200 freestyle relay, where Iris Tinmouth, Lipton, McGhan and Emilie De Chazal combined for a time of 8:13.65.
+McGill also won the 4x200 freestyle relay, where Iris Tinmouth, Lipton, McGhan and Emilie de Chazal combined for a time of 8:13.65.

-Tinmouth, a microbiology senior from Comox, B.C., captured gold in the 400 freestyle (4:14.31), 800 freestyle (8:40.25) and 200 butterfly (2:15.02).
 Mastromatteo, an anatomy senior from Kenora, Ont., swept the breaststroke events, winning the 50 (32.11) and 100 (1:09.68).

-"It was a tough meet, coming off hard weeks of training, but everyone pulled their weight and made every swim count," said McGill assistant coach Nikki van Noord, who filled in for Carpenter after he departed at meet's end to tend to his ailing father in Montreal.
+"It was a tough meet, coming off hard weeks of training, but everyone pulled their weight and made every swim count," said McGill assistant coach Nikki van Noord, who filled in admirably for Carpenter after he departed at meet's end to tend to his ailing father in Montreal.
 "This team really showed its grit and culture this weekend, and we now shift our focus to bringing a full complement to nationals."

-McGill has qualified the maximum allowed 18 women and another 18 men for the upcoming U SPORTS national championship in Hamilton, Ont., March 12–14.
+McGill has qualified the maximum allowed 18 women (and another 18 men) for the upcoming U SPORTS national championship in Hamilton, Ont., March 12–14.

 LINK TO MEN'S RECAP